micahbowie/devtop/README.md

  StackOverflow
  etc..

+## Setting up

+ To use this app, just clone, run 'bundle install', 'rails db:migrate', 'rails db:seed' and then start the server with 'rails s'.

 ## Signing Up

 Signing up for an account is as easy as can be.
 Sign up using a unique username and password or you can login with your GitHub credentials.
 Your a developer.
 You better have a GitHub.

 ## Usage
-This is CLI should be used by anyone who wants to learn.
-If you have a passion for gaining knowledge and learning new things than this is for you.
-The program updates every week day with new information.
-You can learn 4 new things everyday.
-The instructions for use are very simple.
-You run the file, make a selection on and then you will get a return of your selection.
+This is app should be used by any developer that wants ease and access while programming.
+Open your IDE, Open Devtop, and then get to work.
+Everything you will need while coding will be on Devtop.

 ## License